tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   This is an experimental function and can be enabled on `Settings` tab.
   Malicious access can try to login only 5 times per IP address.
 This retry counter can be reset to zero by `Clear statistics` on `Statistics` tab.

-= 1.4.0 =
-* **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
-* Fixed an issue of not being set the own country code at first installation.
-* Fixed an error which occurs when ip address is unknown.

-= 1.3.1 =
-* **New feature:** Added validation of trackback spam.
-* Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
-* Removed some redundant codes and corrected all PHP notices and warnings which had been suppressed by WordPress.

-= 1.3.0 =
-* **New feature:** Added validation of pingback.ping through `xmlrpc.php` and new option to validate all the IP addresses in HTTP_X_FORWARDED_FOR.
-* **Fixed an issue:** Maxmind database file may be downloaded automatically without deactivate/re-activate when upgrade is finished.
-* This is the final version on 1.x.
-On next release, accesses to `login.php` and admin area will be also validated for security purpose.

-= 1.2.1 =
-* **Fixed an issue:** Option table will be updated automatically without deactivate/re-activate when this plugin is upgraded.
-* **A little bit performance improvement:**
-  Less memory footprint at the time of downloading Maxmind database file.
-  Less sql queries when `Save statistics` is enabled.

-= 1.2.0 =
-* **New feature:** Added Maxmind GeoLite database auto downloader and updater.
-* The filter hook `ip-geo-block-validate` was discontinued.
-  Instead of it, the new filter hook `ip-geo-block-comment` is introduced.
-* **Performance improvement:** IP address is verified at an earlier stage than before.
-* **Others:** Fix a bug of handling cache, update status of some REST APIs.

-= 1.1.1 =
-* Fixed issue of default country code.
-  When activating this plugin for the first time, get the country code from admin's IP address and set it into white list.
-* Add number of calls in cache of IP address.

-= 1.1.0 =
-* Implement the cache mechanism to reduce load on the server.
-* Better handling of errors on the search tab so as to facilitate the analysis of the service problems.
-* Fixed a bug of setting user agent strings in 1.0.2.
-  Now the user agent strings (`WordPress/3.9.2; http://example.com/`) becomes to its own (`WordPress/3.9.2; ip-geo-block 1.1.0`).

-= 1.0.3 =
-* Temporarily stop setting user agent strings to supress a bug in 1.0.2.

-= 1.0.2 =
-* Update provider settings.
-Smart-IP.net was terminated, ipinfo.io is now available for IPv6.
-* Set the own user agent strings for `WP_Http`.

-= 1.0.1 =
-* Modify Plugin URL.
-* Add `apply_filters()` to be able to change headers.

 = 1.0.0 =
 * Ready to release.